EricThomson/pandastim/readme.md

 ### To do (short term)
 - change all 'sin' to sine sa
-- fullfield_static_stimulus.py and remove any remnants of drifting class. sa
-- Add circle example (just black and white) sa
+- Add single colored background static. sa
-- Work through examples of color textures. su
-  - add flat color example to texture(s) su
-  - add arbitrary static color textures su
-  - add arbitrary drifting color textures m
-- Add automatic handling of data types: not everything will be of type `T_unsigned_byte`.
-You will have 2 byte, 1 byte, rgb, etc..
-You need to deal with this.
 - Combine FullFieldDrift and FullFieldStatic classes into one module.
 - Add exception handling (e.g., 0 to 255 etc type stuff)
-- Make sure you are following the coding convetions below.
+- Make sure you are following the coding conventions below.
 - Add experiment for static (save data to file options etc)
 - Add exp for grating.
-- Add generic experiment.
+- Add generic experiment class
-- Add two exp examples.
+- Add two experiments to examples.
 - Add arbitrary left and right angles and velocities.
 - Add varying frequencies to sinusoid experiment.
-- Add contrast to sine
 - Refactor and clean up code
 - What is reasonable range of speeds for fish?

 ### To do (medium term)
-- Center text for text bit it is right justified.
+- Add automatic handling of data types: not everything will be of type `T_unsigned_byte`.
+You will have 2 byte, 1 byte, rgb, etc..
+You need to deal with this.
 - how to change color of middle band?
-- Add color to stimuli (in particular, red)
+- Add drifting noise stimulus to drifting_fullfield examples.
 - Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)
-- Add drifting noise stimulus to drifting_fullfield examples.
+- Add contrast to sine

 ### To do (long term)
+- Center text for text bit it is right justified.
 - check with photodiode at different locations on window: is it identical?
 - Ensure it works in real-time with inputs about fish location.
-- Add some simple gui controls?
 - Optimize
   - do diagnostics: https://www.panda3d.org/manual/?title=Performance_Tuning
   - try compressing textures (https://www.panda3d.org/manual/?title=Texture_Compression) (note need 4x size for tex)